-At VirBELA, we provide a range of 3D virtual worlds designed to help remote teams communicate and collaborate online.
-These range from Team Rooms, private suites of offices for smaller teams all the way up to Private Campuses, fully white-labeled virtual campuses that can support hundreds of simultaneous users.
+At Virbela, we provide a range of 3D virtual worlds designed to help remote teams communicate and collaborate online.
+These range from Team Rooms, private suites of offices for smaller teams all the way up to Private Campuses, fully white-labeled virtual campuses that can support thousands of simultaneous users.

 Why Virtual Worlds Instead of Video Conferencing?

 We get questions like this a lot from people who are interested in virtual worlds but aren't sure why they would use them instead of video conferencing tools:

 "We already use video chat, why would I use this?"

 "Aren't the graphics just a gimmick?"

 When we compare virtual worlds like Virbela to video conferencing tools, here are some of the advantages that we think set virtual worlds apart.